Pedal the Coast Self-Guided

 An early ferry carries you across Rockland Harbor with wide views of the Camden Hills and the open bay ahead.
 When you step onto the island of Vinalhaven, things slow in the best possible way.

 Spend the day riding quiet island roads, wandering the small downtown, and getting a glimpse of what year-round island life looks like.
-There’s time to swim in an old granite quarry, explore the island’s back roads, visit the lighthouse on the northwest tip of the island, or simply enjoy the feeling of being someplace most visitors never reach.
+There’s time to swim in an old granite quarry, explore the island’s back roads, visit the lighthouse on the northwest tip, or simply enjoy the feeling of being someplace most visitors never reach.

 DAY 4 Choices along the Coast to Camden

-Ride farther into the hills for sweeping views, follow a route through an oceanfront preserve, or skip the bike altogether and wander Camden’s harbor, shops, and cafés.
-Sailing, kayaking, or simply slowing down are all on the table.
+Ride farther into the hills for sweeping views.
+Follow a route through an oceanfront preserve.
+Or skip the bike altogether and wander Camden’s harbor, shops, and cafés.
+Sailing and kayaking are on the table too, if you’re feeling adventurous.

 Camden has a way of pulling people in.
-Enjoy your time in town.
+Enjoy your time in town — on your schedule, at your pace.

 • Cycling Options: 10, 17 or 32 miles | elevation gain 692-2,319 ft